 Storing A Snowblower Like a Pro

 Valves open and close to allow gas in and exhaust gases out.
 After shut down, it’s normal for a valve to remain open.
-This isn’t an issue for short term storage, but over the longer term, corrosion can enter the cylinder through the open valve.
+This isn’t an issue for short-term storage, but over the longer term, corrosion can enter the cylinder through the open valve.
 This process is covered in a stepped fashion with pictures here in “How to store a snowblower in a garage”.

 To prevent this, add some engine oil and we’ll place the engine at TDC.